omkar2810/Airplane-Simulation-Game/README.md

 # Airplane-Simulation-Game
 A 3D game made using OpenGL library in C++

+Run the command `./airplane_simulator` inside the build folder to start the game

 ## Controls
 - Up arrow -> move forward
 - Down arrow -> move down